Yanmingg/IT/README.md

 ## Review Checklist
 When reviewing a pull request, there are some key aspects that the reviewer should consider.
 These are encapsulated in the following review checklist:

-1. Code formatting: check the code formatting for readability, ensure that proper naming conventions have been followed (e.g. camelCase), and that lines are not too long
+1. Code formatting: check the code formatting for readability, ensure that proper naming conventions have been followed (e.g. camelCase), and that lines are not too long.
 2. DRY (Do not Repeat Yourself) principle: the same code should not be repeated multiple times
-Commenting: the code should be properly commented for readers to easily understand what the code is doing
+Commenting: the code should be properly commented for readers to easily understand what the code is doing.
-3. Testing: the code should pass all tests (unit tests, integration tests), and be easy to test (refactor into separation functions if required)
+3. Testing: the code should pass all tests (unit tests, integration tests), and be easy to test (refactor into separation functions if required).
-4. Dependencies: new dependencies must be included in the pom.xml file
+4. Dependencies: new dependencies must be included in the pom.xml file.
-5. Sanity Checks: when reviewing make sure to see that sanity checks are present, for example, no one is simply getting the data back from the database in a variable and using it without validating it
+5. Sanity Checks: when reviewing make sure to see that sanity checks are present, for example, no one is simply getting the data back from the database in a variable and using it without validating it.
 6. Error Handling: there should be proper exception handling done to ensure that the code doesn’t crash.
 Exception handling is mandatory whenever trying to access database for CRUD operations.
-Also ensure that appropriate messages are sent to the frontend in case of an exception
+Also ensure that appropriate messages are sent to the frontend in case of an exception.
 7. Code Cleanup: if changes have been made to the flows and some piece of code has become redundant then it should be deleted.
-This will help ensure the quality of the codebase
+This will help ensure the quality of the codebase.

 # Contributing
 The UI interface is written by Ling Huang and Jinjie Ding.